manasRK/word2vec-recommender/README.md

 ## How it is done?

 The trick/secret sauce is - How do we account for the 'context' and build it in our systems?
 The talk will answer these questions and showcase effectiveness of such a recommender system.
+* ## First Milestone :tada:
+    Subset of the engine's functionality was completed during a project undertaken at IASNLP 2016 held by Language Technology Research Center (LTRC), IIIT Hyderabad
 ## Technologies used

 * Google's Word2vec